i-Captain/100-days-of-code/log.md

 > **Highlight:**
 A first beta is 'running' on my iPhone with only 2 warnings in xcode... with license page :)
 The beta also 'runs' on my Galaxy J5(2016) :) - the sliding is a little bit slow.
-And after some switing between some other apps, my app 'refreshes'...
+And after some switching between some other apps, my app 'refreshes'...

 ## Day 0.11 _ Sunday - 26.
 July 2020